 Learning how and when to say 'no' will become your saving grace.
-Whether it's friends who want to use your skills and expertise for free, or a client that is wanting you to work through your weekend to meet a Monday deadline.
+Whether it's friends who want to use your skills for free or a client asking you to work through the weekend to meet a Monday deadline.
 Saying 'no' will set you free!
 Establish boundaries and stick to them.
 Make it clear that you're not available to work for no money and you certainly won't give up your Saturdays and Sundays to suit other people's needs.

 You need to have more self-respect.
 Put your foot down, but do so as politely as possible.
-Being firm but fair is key here.
-Read by tips on when and how to say 'no' when freelancing.
+Being firm, but fair is critical here.
+Read our tips on when and how to say 'no' when freelancing.

 Avoid the vampires

-Whilst networking is generally positive and helpful, leading to some very useful connections, there will be some 'vampires' who are only out to get you.
+While networking is generally positive and helpful, leading to some beneficial connections, there will be some 'vampires' who are only out to get you.
 My advice?
 Don't be naive – but treat everyone with the same open heart and don't assume the worst.
 Always give people a chance but keep those cards even closer to your chest.